dedi0003/r-package-assessment-cuiping-wei/README.md

 -   `input_type()` to create a input module for Shiny app.
 -   `plot_highchart()` to create a interactive highchart plot.
 -   `plot_linechart()` to create a line plot.
+-   `pop_data` to obtain 2019 population data for 221 countries.

 If you would like to have a tutorial for using this Shiny App, please visit this